21 December, 2021

 September 15, 2021

-Starting from 15 September, non-Hong Kong residents coming from Guangdong Province and Macao, upon fulfillment of all the specified conditions under the Come2hk Scheme, can be exempted from compulsory quarantine upon entry into Hong Kong.
+Starting from 15 September, non-Hong Kong residents coming from Guangdong Province, upon fulfillment of all the specified conditions under the Come2hk Scheme, can be exempted from compulsory quarantine upon entry into Hong Kong.
 Eligible persons may apply for a quota to enter Hong Kong through the online booking system of the Come2hk Scheme.

 September 14, 2021